iva2k/svelte-blank-20221125/CREATING.md

 Create `src/lib/components/seo/SEO.svelte` component and few sub-components for generating meta-data for SEO (see sources).

+It is worth stressing that there's no way to determine hosting website URL during build / prerendering phase.
+PUBLIC_SITE_URL variable must be configured so the SEO canonical URL is generated correctly.
+Site URL's for Netlify and Vercel can be also set in `prerender.origin` in `svelte.config.js`, but they seem to not work as expected (SEO.svelte does not receive `$page.url.origin` other than `http://sveltekit-prerender`).

 Credits: [Rodnet Lab: SvelteKit SEO](https://rodneylab.com/sveltekit-seo/)

 To add more Schemas, lookup the types on <https://schema.org/docs/full.html> and check what types other sites use.